 - In a large skillet over medium-high heat, heat oil until shimmering.
 Add the crab cakes and cook until golden brown, crispy, and heated through, approximately 3 minutes per side.

-- Serve immediately with lemon wedges and spicy aioli.
+- Serve immediately with lemon wedges and spicy remoulade.

 I have tried a thousand crab cakes but this one is great!